-Sixteen-year-old Krista is still grieving the untimely death of her mother when her father’s new girlfriend, Marie, moves into their home.
-Krista’s father has already moved on and wants Krista to do the same, but she’s not ready to resume a normal life yet.
-To make matters worse, her best and only remaining friend, Lyla, is heading to Maine for the summer to spend time with her grandparents.
+Sixteen-year-old Krista is having a hard time.
+She’s still grieving the recent death of her mother when her father’s girlfriend, Marie, moves into their home, and Krista feels like there’s no one she can talk to about her sadness.
+To make matters worse, her best friend, Lyla, is heading to Maine for the summer to spend time with her grandparents.

 Author: Kathryn Berla